 Best Floor Drill Press for Woodworking

-This JET drill press has a 1.5-horsepower motor, so it has enough power to tackle the toughest jobs and materials.
-It has a 0.75-inch chuck with a key and 12-speed settings that range from 150 to 4,200 RPM.
+This JET drill press has a 1.5-horsepower motor, providing enough power to tackle the toughest drilling jobs and materials.
+It has a 0.75-inch keyed chuck and 12-speed settings ranging from 150 to 4,200 RPM, so it is equally capable of cutting fragile materials and

 What We Like